 Students from across the U.S. voted to have these nine rights represented in a bill of rights.
-We believe these rights should be guaranteed to every student, in every school.View the Guides
+We believe these rights should be guaranteed to every student, in every school.Explore the Rights

 All students have the right to an affordable and equitable education.

 All students have the right to engage with their community and expect their schools to treat them with the rights of citizens.

 All students have the right to shape decisions and institutions that will affect their future.